I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

 "No, I have factored in the cost of cleaning into the rental price.
 The bride has enough to do without worrying about taking the dress to the cleaners and getting it back to me.
-Usually, it is the mother of the bride or a bridesmaid who returns the dress to me.
+Usually, it's the mother of the bride or a bridesmaid who returns the dress to me.
 The couple are off on their honeymoon, remember.
-Doing it that way I can get that dress cleaned and back on the rack for renting out again.
+Doing it that way I can get that dress cleaned and back on the rack ready for renting out again.
 Some of them need dry cleaning but you'd be surprised how many I can just wash in my washing machine on a gentle cycle.
-As long as there isn't a lot of beadwork or sequins, the dresses come out perfectly."
+As long as there isn't a lot of bead work or sequins, the dresses come out perfectly."

 Q. What about mending?
 Do you have to do any of that?

 "Yes, but luckily I do most of it myself.
 I check each garment after it has been cleaned to see if any beads are missing or loose.
 The stitching on the seams can sometimes rip and I have to repair that.
-These things happen but it just is something which you have to keep on top of.
+These things happen but it just is something that you have to keep on top of.
 I use a combination of hand stitching and also a machine for hems and such.
 If it gets super busy, which in summer it can, I have a seamstress who comes in to help me."

 Marketing the Wedding Rental Services

 Obviously, without advertising, no one is going to know you're in business.
 That led me to my next question for Sarah.

 Q. Did you have a marketing strategy, and if so, what was it?

 She told me she didn't have a specific strategy, but once people know you and what your business is, word of mouth takes over.
 She used the following methods.